How to copy a list in Python

 Copy (unchanged): [10, 20, 30, 40]

-List comprehension offers a flexible, readable way to duplicate a list.
-The expression [item for item in original_list] works by iterating through each element in the original list and building an entirely new list from those elements.
-This process inherently creates a separate, shallow copy.
+A list comprehension also provides a flexible way to create a shallow copy.
+The expression [item for item in original_list] iterates through each element in the original list and builds an entirely new one from them, resulting in a separate object.

-• While more verbose for a simple copy, its real power lies in its flexibility.
-You can modify or filter items during the copying process.
+• While more verbose than other methods for a simple copy, its power lies in its flexibility.
+You could easily filter or transform items during the copy process with vibe coding.

 Advanced copying techniques